Geezer Bandit: Theories

 The man appears to be in his mid- to late seventies; however, some members of law enforcement have stated their beliefs that he may not be an elderly man.
-One theory is that the man is a master of disguise and is using a silicone mask.
+One theory is that the man is disguised and is using a silicone mask.
 The string of robberies started in August 2009 in San Diego, California.

 The FBI has started to question makers of special effects masks to get insight into the Geezer Bandit robberies.
 This comes in part after a white male in Ohio pleaded guilty to robbing banks in a mask that made him look like a black male.
 Interest in realistic theatrical disguise also increased after a young East Asian man was able to board a plane from Hong Kong to Canada wearing the mask of an elderly white male.

 John Walsh, host of America's Most Wanted, believes the Geezer Bandit is actually a young person in disguise due to surveillance footage of his latest robbery, which showed him running abnormally fast for an elderly person after a dye pack exploded in the money bag he had.